saleor/saleor/docs/stock.rst

 A variant is *in stock* if at least one of its stock records has unallocated quantity.

-The highest quantity that can be ordered is the maximum available quantity in any of its stock records.
-It's *not* the sum of all quantities to allow each order line to be fulfiled by a single stock record.
+The highest quantity that can be ordered is the sum of all available quantities in stock records.
+It allows each ordered product to be fulfilled in multiple order lines with all stock records.

 Allocating stock for new orders
 -------------------------------

-Once an order is placed, a stock record is selected to fulfil each order line.
-Default logic will select the stock record with the *lowest cost price* that holds enough stock.
+Once an order is placed, a stock records are selected to fulfil each order line.
+Default logic will select the stock records with the *lowest cost price* that holds enough stock.
 Quantity needed to fulfil the order line is immediately marked as *allocated*.

 **Example:** A customer places an order for another box of shoes and warehouse A is selected to fulfil the order.
 The stock records **quantity** is **5**, **quantity allocated** is now **4** and **quantity available** becomes **1**.

 Decreasing stock after shipment
 -------------------------------